 Finally, I always discuss current events with people who are smarter than me.
 My husband is at the very top of my consultant list – that was a deal-breaker when we were dating, and Paul passed the test!
 He shares my world view and is a critical thinker who can help me see if I’m overreacting to something.
 I also like to bounce things off my dad because he is well read and has followed American politics and news very closely all his life.
 He can give great context to things that happen.
 (I’m not saying you’re old, Dad. 🙂 )

 Terrorists want to interrupt and destroy our way of life.
-I talked about carrying on when tragedy strikes last fall after the Paris attacks.
+We can carry on when tragedy strikes.
 We can be respectful, honor the fallen and still carry on with life.

 I am very disheartened about the state of things in America.
 I love this country, I love the things it was founded on, and I honor the brave ones who have given their lives over the centuries for those things.
 It’s very easy for me to get majorly bent out of shape after reading the news (or just scrolling my Facebook news feed).
 When that happens, I have to stop looking around me and instead, I have to look up.
 There are several passages of Scripture that put things into perspective and calm my heart.
 Here are a few of them: